 - Barium enema provides information on number and location of colonic diverticula, but cannot discern clinical relevance.
 Inaccurate findings have been reported in nearly a third of patients with diverticulosis.

-- Chest X-ray with the patient upright can aid detection of pneumoperitoneum.
+- CXR with the patient upright can aid detection of pneumoperitoneum.

 - Abdominal X-rays may demonstrate small or large bowel dilation or ileus, pneumoperitoneum, bowel obstruction, or soft tissue densities suggesting abscesses.